inorganik/JPLogRecorder/README.md

 # JPLogRecorder
-A replacement for NSLog() that records your logs so you can retrieve them at runtime.
+For iOS development - a replacement for NSLog() that records your logs so you can retrieve them at runtime.
 You can optionally [make it persistent](#persistence), so that log statements from _before a crash_ can be reported.

 ### Usage